-Edition 24 of the Amsterdam Dance Event to take place in October, welcoming experts, artists and other key figures from across the electronic music industry
+The Amsterdam Dance Event 2019 will take place in October, welcoming experts, artists and other key figures from across the electronic music industry

 Sign up for IQ Index